 Sexual harassment of teens in the workplace is a particularly important issue, as many teens are uninformed regarding their rights and many are particularly unwilling to confront unlawful discriminatory activity, as more often than not they are working their first jobs.
 Moreover, many youth workers are preconditioned to be weary of challenging authority figures, and they have not matured to a mindset of perceiving themselves as equals to the older individuals who often times manage their employment.
 This problem is not new, and in fact was the subject of a 2010 NBC new article which describes the problems as an “epidemic in many workplaces.”

 If you feel that you are being sexually harassed or are working in a sexually charged or hostile working environment, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
 Sexual harrassment is a form of gender discrimination, and employers should be held accountable if they discriminate against workers in any fashion – but particularly for the sexual harassment of minors.

 The materials available at this gender discrimination and employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It is best contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.